phlask/phlask-data-handlers/README.md

 # Phlask Data Handlers
-## Phlask Data Handlers is a toolset of Admin like data tools/scripts for the Phlask project
+## This project is a toolset of Admin like data tools/scripts for the Phlask project

 ### Features
 - Flask Firebase CRUD Dashboard: Allows developers to easily view, update, delete, and sort/filter for taps